latest news

 27 January 2026

 The National Institute for Space Research (INPE) has awarded SpaceLaunch the launch services contract for the Amazonia-1B satellite mission.
-The satellite is scheduled to launch in 2027 aboard Avio’s Vega-C launch vehicle from Europe’s Spaceport in French Guiana.
+The 700 kg satellite is scheduled to launch in 2027 aboard Avio’s Vega-C launch vehicle from Europe’s Spaceport in French Guiana.

 Amazonia-1B is part of Brazil’s national Earth observation AQUAE satellite program, focused on monitoring the country’s water resources.
 The mission continues Brazil’s commitment to advancing space-based data in support of sustainable development.